hablapps/gist/README.md

 do we implement both compositional and non-compositional interpreters.
 * [Church encodings](src/test/scala/ChurchEncodings.scala).
 What are Church encodings and how can we pattern match against them.
+* [Natural Numbers](src/test/scala/NaturalEncodings.scala).
+Shows how we can represent Natural Numbers with different encodings: Church, Scott and Parigot.
 * [Church vs. ADTs](src/test/scala/InitialAlgebras.scala).
 What is the relationship between these encodings?
 Algebras to the rescue!
 * [GADTs](src/test/scala/GADTs.scala).
 How do we represent embedded DSLs using generalized algebraic data types, and how